top-gg/csharp-challenge/README.md

 Using the data from USGS we will assume that all earthquakes have a consistent travel distance calculated by `magnitude * 100`

+The radius of the earth can be considered a constant of 3959mi.

 *Hint: Because the earth is spherical you will need to use Haversine formula*

 ### Requirements